Frvetz/FS22_SlipDestroysFields/README.md

 # SlipDestroysFields

 -- WORK IN PROGRESS --
-This mod is not finished and might destroy your fields to much!
+This mod is not finished and could corrupt your savegame or might destroy your fields to much!

 This mod for Farming Simulator 2022 changes the ground under the tyres on fields you own to cultivated fields when a tyre has slip.